-If a formal complaint is filed, the Associate Provost and Dean of the Graduate School must, within seven days, determine (a) if the alleged misconduct falls under the jurisdiction of the policy on research misconduct, and (b) if there is sufficient cause to warrant an inquiry.
+If a formal complaint is filed, the Associate Provost of Academic Affairs must, within seven days, determine (a) if the alleged misconduct falls under the jurisdiction of the policy on research misconduct, and (b) if there is sufficient cause to warrant an inquiry.
 If the answers to both questions are yes, an inquiry must begin as soon as possible.
-If the answer to either question is no, then the Associate Provost and Dean of the Graduate School will notify the complainant of the negative decision.
-When the Associate Provost and Dean of the Graduate School determines an inquiry is not merited, the complainant may refile the complaint with the Associate Provost and Dean of the Graduate School, who must initiate an inquiry.
+If the answer to either question is no, then the Associate Provost of Academic Affairs will notify the complainant of the negative decision.
+When the Associate Provost of Academic Affairs determines an inquiry is not merited, the complainant may refile the complaint with the Associate Provost of Academic Affairs, who must initiate an inquiry.

-If a formal complaint is not filed, the Associate Provost and Dean of the Graduate School may still initiate an inquiry.
-Once aware of potential research misconduct, by whatever means, the Associate Provost and Dean of the Graduate School is obligated to determine whether the evidence appears strong enough to merit conducting an inquiry.
-If the evidence is strong enough to merit an inquiry, the Associate Provost and Dean of the Graduate School will become the complainant filing a formal complaint with the Provost and Vice President for Academic Affairs.
+If a formal complaint is not filed, the Associate Provost of Academic Affairs may still initiate an inquiry.
+Once aware of potential research misconduct, by whatever means, the Associate Provost of Academic Affairs is obligated to determine whether the evidence appears strong enough to merit conducting an inquiry.
+If the evidence is strong enough to merit an inquiry, the Associate Provost of Academic Affairs will become the complainant filing a formal complaint with the Provost and Vice President for Academic Affairs.
 In such cases see above, c.
 1) Paragraph 1.

-The Associate Provost and Dean of the Graduate School, or the Provost and Vice President for Academic Affairs if the Associate Provost and Dean of the Graduate School file the complaint, initiate an inquiry by notifying in writing both the complainant and respondent that a request has been made to the Executive Committee of the University Senate to create a Research Standards Committee (See 3) b) below for details).
+The Associate Provost of Academic Affairs, or the Provost and Vice President for Academic Affairs if the Associate Provost of Academic Affairs file the complaint, initiate an inquiry by notifying in writing both the complainant and respondent that a request has been made to the Executive Committee of the University Senate to create a Research Standards Committee (See 3) b) below for details).
 It is the Research Standards Committee which conducts the inquiry and any subsequent investigation.